 Patrick continued, "We need to stand for what this nation was founded upon, which is the word of God."

 Current Lt.
 Governor David Dewhurst, as well as Agriculture Commissioner Todd Staples had similar takes on the subject during the debate.
-Dan Quinn with the Texas Freedom Network worked to keep the theory of evolution unaltered for Texas school children; he explained this campaign stance on the issue will cost taxpayers in the long run.
+Dan Quinn with the Texas Freedom Network worked to keep the theory of evolution unaltered for

 “You hope that people who are running for public office are a bit more responsible and are not insisting that public schools will do something that will get them sued and cost taxpayers a lot of money,” Quinn said.

 Quinn said the Texas Essential Knowledge and Skills curriculum standards already include educating students on world religions, including Christianity.